mr-loop-1/Metro-Ticket-App-sql/README.md

 # Important
 Database schema and Algorithm (including Procedures, Triggers, etc) are inside the **'myDatabase' folder** (and at https://github.com/mr-loop-1/SQLpath-Algo).
 Inserting them into the schema is **VERY IMPORTANT** for functioning of the app.

+# Golden Point
+#### The Entire Path Calculation is done in MySQL using stored procedures and dynamic SQL.

 ## Instructions
 1. Download all the Files
 2. Create a database `metro` in MySQL and upadte your credentials (username, password) in the `database.js` file